weaverryan/ioMenuPlugin/README.markdown

  * Show/hide menus based on authentication, credentials
  * Hide portions of the tree, or render down to a certain depth
  * Menu rendered with "pretty" spacing for easier debugging & styling
+ * fluent YAML configuration with merged default security.yml files
+ * helper for easy to use rendering

 Inspired by [sympal](http://www.sympalphp.org) and the [SemanticMenu](http://github.com/danielharan/semantic-menu) from Ruby on Rails.